TheSecondLugia/pixoo-next/README.md

 # Pixoo_Next

-A library to easily communicate with the Divoom Pixoo64, Pixoo16, and Time Gate (and hopefully soon more screens that support Wi-Fi).
+A library to easily communicate with the Divoom Pixoo 64, Pixoo 16, and Time Gate (and hopefully soon more screens that support Wi-Fi).

 This project is a fork of pixoo by [SomethingWithComputers](https://github.com/SomethingWithComputers/pixoo), released under the CC BY-NC-SA 4.0 license.
 All modifications and additions made in this repository are my own.